 - Be persistent.
-Connect with your potential client on LinkedIn and don’t forget to follow-up.
+Connect with your potential client on LinkedIn and don’t forget to follow up.
 Continuously and persistently (do not become spam – there’s a difference between persistence and pure spam).

 2. Create Low Budget Facebook Ads

 Ads Manager is a powerful tool to get started with.
 You can create a post to generate leads on your website.
 It should show testimonials and services you’re offering.
 If you’re just starting, mention what industries you’re most comfortable working with, for example, small shops, restaurants, fashion & beauty.
-You can install Intercom, Drift or any other Free Alternative to easily communicate with the prospects on your landing page and track if it’s a visitor coming specifically from your Facebook Ad.
-Make sure to A/B test targets by age, city, profession.
+You can install Intercom, Drift, or any other Free Alternative to easily communicate with the prospects on your landing page and track if it’s a visitor coming specifically from your Facebook Ad.
+Make sure to A/B test targets by age, city, and profession.
 Look for inspiration right here.

 Research what others are doing in this space.
 Investigate competitors on Facebook, see who liked their page, what the reviews are saying, and see how you can improve your own social media agency.
-You can create a short video with yourself pitching to a specific type of clients in a certain geographic area or industry you want to get.
+You can create a short video with yourself pitching to a specific type of client in a certain geographic area or industry you want to get.
 Tell them about yourself, make them stop and want to watch the Ad.
 Remember that more than 70% of users are watching Facebook videos without the sounds ON.
 Costs should be low if you target it well enough.
 You can do the same for Google Display, LinkedIn & Twitter.
-Just go everywhere they go – like any professional stalker (or salesman) would.
+Just go everywhere they go – as any professional stalker (or salesman) would.

 3. Use Facebook Pages or Google Maps